im-varun/daily-research/README.md

 **Important Information**
 - Daily Research displays only those research papers that are mentioned in arXiv's present day RSS feeds.
 - RSS feeds from arXiv are unavailable on Saturdays and Sundays, and on occasional holidays.
 Therefore, Daily Research will not display any search results on those days.
-- To understand the category taxonomy followed by arXiv, refer this [link](https://arxiv.org/category_taxonomy).
+- To understand the category taxonomy followed by arXiv, refer to this [link](https://arxiv.org/category_taxonomy).

 # Features